-Well, there you have it… we draw a close on 2018 and what was an extraordinary year for DayOne Design Studio.
+Well, there you have it… we draw a close on 2018 here in Canterbury on what was an extraordinary year for DayOne Design Studio.

 Having started the year with just five of us, we’ve now doubled in size, in more ways than one!
 Early this year we welcomed James (editorial expert and saxophone maestro) and Daisy (exceptionally talented designer with her finger firmly on the pulse); both have proved wonderful additions to our creative team!
 As we expanded, we also had to say some goodbyes though.
 We soon outgrew our first home at the Innovation Centre, so were thrilled to settle into our new home right in the heart of Canterbury High Street, a studio we’ve continued to grow in.
 It will also be a temporary farewell as we wish Lucy, our Junior Designer, a pleasant maternity leave.
 We wish her all the very best and look forward to keeping up to date with her new baby news!

 Being in the City centre has brought us closer to the business community in Canterbury, and we’ve enjoyed meeting business owners and like-minded creatives in the process.
 Our expansion has also allowed us to take on projects of a far larger scale, and we’ve been delighted to welcome Disney Inc. and Shepherd Neame to our growing list of clients.

 In addition to traditional graphic design, we’re also now able to offer marketing support, web development, digital design, illustration, photography and content writing, to name a few.
 We’re extremely proud of our talented and multidisciplinary studio!